rapid7/insightconnect-plugins/compression/help.md

 #### Extract Archive

-This action is used to exctract file archive.
+This action is used to extract file archive.

 ##### Input